laspleendeparis/how-to-fix-society/guides/on-post-scarcity.md

 - provide AMIs/already configured containers with all the good stuff to everyone
 - provide distribution format / marketplace for the AMIs
 - the secret is to mount the codebase and run watch mode inside the container, IDE devs against the machine (idk what this means)
+- develop CI/CD pipeline with infra as code files